pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Support for using Boolean as return type of functions used in the web part transformation model
 - XSLTListView transformation: map the web part toolbar configuration to the hideCommandBar property
 - Transformation support for ContentBySearchWebPart and ResultScriptWebPart web parts
+- Drop empty sections and columns to optimize the screen real estate - also better aligns with how web part pages and wiki pages behave in classic.
+This behavior is on by default, but can be turned off via the RemoveEmptySectionsAndColumns flag in the PageTransformationInformation class

 ### Changed